navinesh/item-catalog/README.md

 It integrates Google and Facebook third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own categories and items.

-Instant items search function using jQuery AJAX and JSON
+Instant items search function using jQuery AJAX and JSON.

+Flask-SeaSurf is used to prevent cross-site request forgery (CSRF).

 ##Required Libraries and Dependencies
 * Vagrant and VirtualBox - For installing the Vagrant VM, including all the packages https://www.udacity.com/wiki/ud197/install-vagrant
+* Flask-SeaSurf

 If not using Vagrant VM from the above link, the following packages are required
 * Python 2.7